Corrasmongan: History

 The 1652 Commonwealth Survey lists the townland as Crossmongan with the proprietor being Mr Thomas Worsopp and the tenant being William Lawther, both of whom appear as proprietor and tenant for several other Templeport townlands in the same survey.
 The 1662 Hearth Money Rolls show no Hearth Tax payers in Corrasmongan.

 A lease dated 10 December 1774 from William Crookshank to John Enery of Bawnboy includes the lands of Corresmuggan.

 The 1790 Cavan Carvaghs list spells the name as Corsmuggan.

 The Corrasmongan Valuation Office Field books are available for November 1839.

-Griffith's Valuation of 1857 lists twelve landholders in the townland.
+Griffith's Valuation of 1857 lists twelve tenant landholders in the townland with landlord John D. Rochfort.